Abhishree-codes/AnedyaRoutingTask/README.md

 # Description

 This is a react application that implements private routing and redirects user to the Login page if they are not authenticated.
+The authetication is managed using React's context API.

 I've implemented it so the user is directed back to whatever page they were on before logging in (either after being redirected from a protected route, or choosing to login themselves through the navbar login button).

 The implementation also ensures that clicking the back button post-login returns users to the page they were on before accessing the login route.